-KS3 and 4) JN PP Champion to fully track PP attendance at extra-curricular and work with parents to encourage students to attend relevant enrichment activities (including other activities that enhance cultural capital) Some PP pupils miss out on extra-curricular opportunities due to time/financial constraints.
+£4,000 (allocated to direct resourcing for KS3 and 4) JN PP Champion to fully track PP attendance at extra-curricular and work with parents to encourage students to attend relevant enrichment activities (including other activities that enhance cultural capital) Some PP pupils miss out on extra-curricular opportunities due to time/financial constraints.
 Research (Oxford, 2016) demonstrates a clear link between attendance at clubs and improvements in attendance and attitudes towards school.
 This strategy also links to questions over curriculum breadth and cultural capital.
 We aim to ensure students at all key stages have a broad and well-rounded education.
-Attendance interventions £2,000 (staff allocation for attendance tracking) JN Attendance rates tracked for all pupils on a termly basis Form tutors / all staff encouraged to spot trends/patterns in absence behaviour Relevant procedures for non-attendance followed Parental contact made with pupils who drop below threshold measures Measured through finance tracker showing areas where we have prompted and provided direct support.
+Attendance interventions Attendance rates tracked for all pupils on a termly basis Measured through finance tracker showing areas where we have prompted and provided direct support.
 Also measured via levels of attendance at clubs.
-Links to barrier E and F Rationale: We cannot improve attainment for pupils if they are not actually attending school.
-Internal data demonstrates attendance to be an area of concern for some PP students, especially in Year 11.
-Mr Sturla •
+Mr Sturla • £2,000 (staff allocation for attendance tracking) Form tutors / all staff encouraged to spot trends/patterns in absence behaviour Relevant procedures for non-attendance Links to barrier E and F JN followed Rationale: Parental contact made with pupils who drop below threshold measures We cannot improve attainment for pupils if they are not actually attending school.
+20.011 20.12.14 20041 Internal data demonstrates attendance to be an area of concern for some PP students, especially in Year 11.

-6. Review of expenditure 2019/20

-Total: £87,000

-Strategy and allocation of funding Actions that were taken Estimated impact and lessons learned
+6. Review of expend 6.
+Review of expenditure 2019/20 Total: £87,000 Strategy and allocation of funding Actions that were taken Estimated impact and lessons learned

-Raising staff awareness £10,000 (inclusive of administration costs and TLR) run by HOY, supported by SB Seating plans set up using Class Charts Regular spotlight meetings through the school year Jan INSET - dedicated department time towards discussion of student needs profile of students who are falling behind academically.
-These students are regularly highlighted at Year Team Subject Team meetings.
-Progress for PP students in 2020 based on the 2019 P8 curve was 0.3 which is significa Regular point for discussion in line management meetings Our focus on pupil premium pupils in Year 11 through the GCSE spotlight agenda allows us to continually raise the profile of students who are falling behind academically.
+Raising staff awareness

+£10,000 (inclusive of administration costs and TLR)

+- Getting to know our disadvantaged students session run by HOY, supported by SB - Seating plans set up using Class Charts - Regular spotlight meetings through the school year - Jan INSET dedicated department time towards discussion of student needs - Regular point for discussion in line management meetings - Included in all data analysis documents and department progress tracker documents - Whole-school tracker updated at report points and cross-school spotlight list distributed by SB

+All staff know who our disadvantaged pupils are.

+Our tracker allows us to review areas of academic strength and concern on a child by child basis, enabling us to further raise the profile of those children who are falling behind their peers via the whole school spotlight initiative.

+Our focus on pupil premium pupils in Year 11 through the GCSE spotlight agenda allows us to continually raise the profile of students who are falling behind academically.
 These students are regularly highlighted at Year Team and Subject Team meetings.
 Progress for PP students in 2020 based on the 2019 P8 curve was 0.3 which is significantly above the national average for this sub-group.

 All in all, we see this to be a strong strategy which is relatively low cost.
 The strategy contributes towards our GCSE progress score, with positive outcomes over the past three years.

-P8 for PP students in 2018: 0.58 P8 for PP students in 2019: 0.32 We plan to continue with these actions in 2020/2021.
+P8 for PP students in 2018: 0.58 P8 for PP students in 2019: 0.32

+We plan to continue with these actions in 2020/2021.